 Don't Call Me Sir: For at least ten years after the events of Snake Eater, he preferred to go by the codename Naked Snake or just Snake rather than Big Boss.
-He embraced the title at the end of Peace Walker, only to cast it off once more in The Phantom Pain in favor of Punished Snake.
+He embraced the title at the end of Peace Walker, only to cast it off once more in The Phantom Pain in favor of Venom Snake.

 Extreme Omnivore: The first question he asks of any wildlife in Snake Eater is how it tastes, assuming he even waits to call Para-Medic before eating it.

 Eye Scream: He is well-known for having an eyepatch, so players can expect him to lose an eye at some point during Snake Eater.
 The scene comes when he is being tortured by Volgin, although it ends up being a Double Subversion.
 Volgin orders The Boss to take out his eyes, and she very nearly does, but is stopped at the last minute by EVA/Tatyana.
 Ocelot is then threatening EVA with three revolvers, loaded with a single bullet.
 Snake jumps in to push him out of the way, but ends up on the receiving end of a shot.
 However, it wasn't even a bullet that cost him his eye - the cornea was burnt out from the muzzle flash.

 Fake Ultimate Hero: Zigzagged.
 According to MGS4, Zero and the Patriots actually exaggerated most of Big Boss' reputation to cement his status as their icon, though the feats he pulls off during the prequels (particularly in Peace Walker) calls this into question.